vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/behaviors/VIPRA_Behaviors.md

 ```

 - Attributes are described in (§Att.).
-- Attribute Values are described in (§Att.
-TODO ).
+- Attribute Values are described in (§Att.1).

----

 ---